 In October 2019, two friends—Nas and Dan—teamed up to create The Migrant Kitchen: a long-dreamt-of catering business that focused on providing meaningful opportunities for immigrants to showcase the cuisines and cultures of their home countries while earning more than just minimum wage.
-In doing so, they had absolutely no idea (like any of us) that a little thing called COVID-19 was about to flip the world as they knew it completely upside down…
+In doing so, they had absolutely no idea (like any of us) that COVID-19 was about to turn the world upside down…

-Once COVID hit NYC, Nas and Dan quickly pivoted from a standard catering operation to serving food to frontline healthcare workers fighting against the pandemic.
+Once COVID hit NYC, Nas, and Dan quickly pivoted from their standard catering operation to serving food to frontline healthcare workers fighting against the pandemic.
 As COVID continued to change the way we lived and ate, our operation quickly grew into something much greater.
 Within the next few months, TMK was serving over 60,000 meals a week to food insecure communities across NYC.

-"What started out on March 13 with 100 meals to hospitals and shelters quickly grew to 6,000 meals a day 50 13 hospitals, four food pantries, three homeless shelters, three senior centers, public housing complexes in the Bronx and Queens, a Queens mosque and dozens of Covid-19-infected families."-Richard Morgan, The Washington Post
+"What started out on March 13 with 100 meals to hospitals and shelters quickly grew to 6,000 meals a day to 13 hospitals, four food pantries, three homeless shelters, three senior centers, public housing complexes in the Bronx and Queens, a Queens mosque and dozens of Covid-19-infected families."-Richard Morgan, The Washington Post

 There's No Stopping Here